oobabooga/text-generation-webui/LLaMA-model.md

 ## Installation

-1. Uninstall your existing `transformers` (if any) and install the patched version:
+1. Uninstall your existing `transformers` (if any) and install the dev branch:

 ```
 pip uninstall transformers